-The division of responsibilities defined by Schedule Two has created a blurry distinction between those state and region departments that are meant to report to the state/region government, and the state/region-level offices of union ministries that do not.
+Unclear administrative and accountability relationships: The division of responsibilities defined by Schedule Two has created a blurry distinction between those state and region departments that are meant to report to the state/region government, and the state/region-level offices of union ministries that do not.
 The formally decentralized state and region departments have an ambiguous (and changing) relationship with both their "parent" union ministries, and the new state/region government.
 They do not form standalone administrative units, and they do not correspond neatly with the state/region ministerial portfolios.
 The status of their civil servants is ambiguous, with human resource management still being handled by the corresponding union ministry and the national civil service organization.
 In effect, the state and region government has ministers, but does not yet have its own ministries.
-The General Administration Department (GAD) of the military-led Ministry of Home Affairs forms the administrative Office of the Region/State

-Government, and the workings of the state/region government are dependent on the support of this unit.
+Dependence on the General Administration Department: The General Administration Department (GAD) of the military-led Ministry of Home Affairs forms the administrative Office of the Region/State Government, and the workings of the state/region government are dependent on the support of this unit.
 Recent reform directives from the President are aimed at resolving some of these ambiguities, but significant challenges remain in bringing clarity to the accountability relationships involved.

-Alongside these state/region departments, many of the more significant departments and ministries remain centralized, although many of these union ministries are pursuing significant reforms to give more authority to their state/region offices.
+Limited scope of decentralized functions: Alongside these state/region departments, many of the more significant departments and ministries remain centralized, although many of these union ministries are pursuing significant reforms to give more authority to their state/region offices.
 The lack of political and fiscal devolution of these areas means that issues of clear, local concern-responsive delivery of services, ethnic identity, and the management of natural resources-are outside the political framework of state and region government.